Hummingbird Food Guide

 To further protect your hummingbird nectar from going bad, you’ll want to put your feeder in a place that gets a mix of sun and shade throughout the day.
 If the sun is too intense, the nectar can heat up and spoil or ferment in just a few hours.

 That being said, keeping a feeder completely in the shade isn’t ideal either.
 When you do that, it will be harder for you to see your visitors’ iridescent colors.

 If the feeder is cloudy or if you see black residue – clean immediately and clean very well.
 Rinse multiple times and let the feeder dry completely before refilling again.
-The existence of mold in a hummingbird feeder can be very dangerous for the hummingbirds who consumer its nectar.
+The existence of mold in a hummingbird feeder can be very dangerous for the hummingbirds who consume its nectar.

 Hummingbirds live in many different parts of the world.
 They know the weather conditions and patterns just as well as you do (if not better!) and it’s important to help keep them comfortable in the given environment.

 Here is a quick reference guide to use when dealing with different climates:

 Very hot days = Clean & refill more often.
 Fill feeder only half full to reduce waste; consider moving to a shaded area until the weather cools slightly.

 The very nature of hummingbird nectar makes it vital to keep your feeder clean.
 Since the nectar is a mix of water and sugar, it’s easy for micro-organisms to infest and spoil it.
 Once that happens, you definitely need to change your hummingbird food -- but you also need to clean your feeder, too!
 Doing so ensures that your feeders aren’t just transferring those micro-organisms to the next batch of nectar.